 ‘Sirius did not hate Kreacher,’ said Dumbledore.
 ‘He regarded him as a servant unworthy of much interest or notice.
 Indifference and neglect often do much more damage than outright dislike….
 The fountain we destroyed tonight told a lie.
 We wizards have mistreated and abused our fellows for too long, and we are now reaping our reward.’

 ‘SO SIRIUS DESERVED WHAT HE GOT, DID HE?’
 Harry yelled.

-Sirius is a wizard born into the most noble and most ancient house of Black; he was, along with James, the height of cool in school; in the Pensieve he appears to Harry as the most handsome guy around; he was talented and daring; and he was Harry’s father’s best friend and Harry’s godfather.
-He was not depraved, nor particularly vicious, nor eminently good and just.
+Sirius is a wizard born into the “most noble and most ancient house of Black”; he was, along with James, the height of cool in school; in the Pensieve, he appears to Harry as the most handsome guy around; he was talented and daring; and he was Harry’s father’s best friend and Harry’s godfather.
+He is not depraved nor particularly vicious nor eminently good and just.
 He had a bit of a noticeably disdainful streak in him.
 Sirius is set up as a possible tragic hero according to the rules of classical Greek tragedy.
 Perhaps Rowling’s formation as a Classics major taught her a few tricks of the trade.